-- Submit a completed application and application fee - Be at least 16 years of age - Submit official high school transcript or High School Equivalency transcript - Submit official college transcripts, if applicable - Present acceptable SAT or ACT scores taken within the last 60 months, or acceptable COMPASS or ASSET scores taken within the last 60 months.
+- Submit a completed application and application fee - · Be at least 16 years of age - Submit official high school transcript or High School Equivalency transcript or college transcripts showing successful completion of 60+ semester credits or 72+ quarter credits - Submit official college transcripts, if applicable - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores, Georgia Milestones Literature/Composition or Georgia Milestones American Literature/Composition (for meeting English requirement only) or GED score of 145 or higher, or have one of the following: an associate degree or higher or have a High School overall GPA of 2.0, a HOPE Scholarship GPA of 2.6 or higher after the completion of 10th grade, or have 2 years documented work experience in the subject area.
 Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.

-OCCUPATIONAL COURSES 12 WELD 1050 Horizontal Shielded Metal Arc Welding 4 WELD 1060 Vertical Shielded Metal Arc Welding 4 WELD 1070 Overhead Shielded Metal Arc 4
+Occupational Courses 12 WELD 1050 Horizontal Shielded Metal Arc Welding 4 WELD 1060 Vertical Shielded Metal Arc Welding 4 WELD 1070 Overhead Shielded Metal Arc 4